yjlo123/blog/content/post/05_my_new_pc.md

 Some thoughts before the purchase:
 1. **An mATX casing**
-    prefer a smaller size PC, but not ITX which is much harder to configure
+    prefer a smaller size PC, but not ITX which is usually poorly ventilated and harder to configure
 2. **A cost-effective CPU**
     AMD Ryzen 3000 series is a good option
 3. **A budget GPU**